4 Types of Machine Learning Algorithms

 From the machine’s point of view, this process becomes more or less a “connect the dots” routine.

-The primary purpose of supervised learning is to scale the scope of data and to make predictions of unavailable, future or unseen data based on a labeled sample data.
+The primary purpose of supervised learning is to scale the scope of input data and to make predictions of unavailable, future or unseen data based on labeled sample data.